 - long-term illness

-A Student Support Officer meets with individual students to develop a Personal Learning Support Plan that accommodates their additional needs.
+A Learning Support Adviser meets with individual students to develop a Personal Learning Support Plan that accommodates their additional needs.

 We advise students on the evidence that is required such as a doctors letter, an Educational Psychologist report or dyslexia screening report.

 We work with teaching teams to ensure that any recommended alternative assessment arrangements are appropriate.

 We assist with applications for the Disabled Students Allowance for those who are coming onto an HNC or HND course.